nicolasaragon/macie-user-guide/doc_source/macie-classify-data.md

 Macie can assign only one content type to an object\.

 You cannot modify existing or add new content types\.
-You can enable or disable the existing content types, thus instructing Macie to either include or exclude them in its data classification process\.
+You can enable or disable the existing content types, thus instructing Macie to either include or exclude them in its data classification process\.<a name="enable-disable-content-types"></a>

 **To view, enable, or disable content types**